Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Introduction

-Let us say a word on the classical setting of the theory of algebraic $\cD$-modules.
+Before explaining the construction of $\cdo$, let us say a word about the classical setting of the theory of algebraic $\cD$-modules.
 Let $X$ be a smooth affine scheme of finite type with structure sheaf~$\cO_{X}$.
 It carries a sheaf $\cD_{X}$ of differential operators built out of $\cO_{X}$ and the tangent sheaf~$\Theta_{X}$.
 It is a sheaf of noncommutative rings that contains $\cO_{X}$ as a subring and $\Theta_{X}$ as a Lie subalgebra interacting via the Leibniz rule.
-The category of algebraic~$\cD_{X}$-module on $X$ is then the category of sheaves of, say left, modules over $\cD_{X}$ that are quasicoherent as $\cO_{X}$-modules.
-The quasicoherence assumption ensures that a $\cD_{X}$-module is controlled by its global sections, which is a left module over the noncommutative ring $\cD_{X}(X)$ of global differential operators on $X$.
-Let us use the same notation for a sheaf and its global sections.
+The category of algebraic~$\cD_{X}$-module on $X$ is then the category of sheaves of, say left, modules over~$\cD_{X}$ that are quasicoherent as $\cO_{X}$-modules.
+The quasicoherence assumption ensures that a~$\cD_{X}$-module is controlled by its global sections, which is a left module over the noncommutative ring $\cD_{X}(X)$ of global differential operators on $X$.
+From now on, we use the same notation for a sheaf and its global sections.

 A key example for us is the case where $X=G$ is the group itself.
-The theory of~$\mathcal{D}$-modules is then nothing but the representation theory of the ring $\cD_{G}$.
-This ring has a nice description in term of $G$ and its Lie algebra $\Lg$.
+The theory of~$\mathcal{D}$-modules is then nothing but the representation theory of the ring~$\cD_{G}$.
+This ring has a nice description in terms of $G$ and its Lie algebra $\Lg$.
 In fact, we can think of $\Lg$ as global left-invariant vector fields of $G$ and they generate over $\cO_{G}$ the Lie algebra of global vector fields $\Theta_{G}$.
 As a vector space we have

 and the ring structure is determined by the Leibniz rule.
-It naturally contains $\cU(\Lg)$ and $\cO_{G}$ as subalgebras.
-Note that we made the choice of considering $\Lg$ as left-invariant global vector fields on $G$.
-Thinking of $\Lg$ as right-invariant global vector fields show that $\cD_{G}$ contains another subalgebra that is a copy of $\cU(\Lg)$.
+It naturally contains~$\cU(\Lg)$ and~$\cO_{G}$ as subalgebras.
+Note that we made the choice to consider $\Lg$ as left-invariant global vector fields on $G$.
+Thinking of $\Lg$ as right-invariant global vector fields shows that $\cD_{G}$ contains another subalgebra which is a copy of~$\cU(\Lg)$.
 By construction, these two copies commute with one another.